quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Considerations for Simple Load Balancers

-A server deployment could load-balance among servers using only source and destination IP addresses and ports.
+A server deployment could balance load among servers using only source and destination IP addresses and ports.
 Changes to the client's IP address or port could result in packets being forwarded to the wrong server.
 Such a server deployment could use one of the following methods for connection continuity